-We have reviewed the accompanying weighted average price information within worksheet 5 - Weighted average prices of the financial reporting template of Epic Energy South Australia Pty Ltd as at 30 June 2023 (the Schedule).
+We have reviewed the accompanying Weighted Average Price Information within Worksheet 5 of the MAPS Pipeline Statement of Epic Energy South Australia Pty Ltd as at 30 June 2024 (the Schedule).

 The Schedule has been prepared for the directors to satisfy the requirements of the Financial Reporting Guideline for Non-Scheme Pipelines published in December 2017 by the Australian Energy Regulator (the Guideline).